Skip to content

 Hiring security in Minnesota?
 Here's who regulates it, what a company and its guards must be licensed to hold, how armed guards are permitted, and how to verify a license yourself in minutes.

-If you're hiring a security company in Minnesota, confirming its license is the single most important check you can make.
-It tells you the provider is lawful, insured, and accountable — and it protects you from the negligent-hiring liability that comes with putting an unqualified, uninsured operation on your property.
-This guide covers who regulates private security in Minnesota, what a company and its guards must hold, how armed guards are licensed, and exactly how to verify a license yourself.
+Hiring a security company in Minnesota?
+Confirming its license is the single most important check you can make — it's what tells you the provider is lawful, insured, and accountable, and it shields you from the negligent-hiring liability that comes with putting an unvetted, uninsured operation on your property.
+This guide covers who regulates security in Minnesota, what a company and its guards must hold, how armed work is permitted, and exactly how to verify a license yourself.

 Quick answer